 Earth day contest for kids

-Update: Because we are utilizing resources to plan a fall 2016 One Plastic Bag book tour (Isatou is coming to the USA again!), we’re unable to host a nationwide 2016 One Plastic Bag contest.
+Update: Because we are utilizing resources to future book tour events, we’re no longer able to host an annual nationwide One Plastic Bag contest.
 We do, however, encourage you to host a school or district-wide contest in your area.
 Contact us with the results if you do!

 Isatou Ceesay and the women of Njau used creativity to help solve the problems associated with the plastic trash in their village.
 Their story proves that generating ideas can be the start of solving problems on a local level.
 Supporting and spreading those ideas is the way they grow into real solutions.
 The 2015 “One Plastic Bag” Earth Day Contest was modeled after these ideas.
 The way it works is:

 - YOU (students in grades Pre-K through 8th) come up with a creative way to recycle a waste item in your household, classroom, school, or city, and share the idea with us.

 - WE (a panel of judges) review entries, name winners, award prizes, and help support and spread your great ideas with other classrooms through our website and social media.